pedalferrous/analytic-script/README.md

-  is easily adjustable, with measurements in nm, and directions for input of refractive indices, allowing constant real, constant complex, csv-format, and Drude Model indices.
+  is easily adjustable, with measurements in nm, and directions for input of refractive indices, allowing constant real, constant complex, csv-format, and Drude Model.
-* File `autoOptimize.py` calls various methods in the aforementioned file, but does not utilize stack defined in the file at that time (if such a stack exists).
+* File `autoOptimize.py` calls various methods in the aforementioned file, but does not use `stack` defined in file (if such `stack` exists).
 Rather `autoOptimize.py` defines its own `stack` with auxiliary parameters for minimum, maximum, and smallest  discrete step possible to fabricate for each layer.
-This `stack` is modified quietly by the code (specifically in method `evaluateCells`, to be readable by `thinFilmClean.py` methods.
-Code uses heuristic to populate space defined as n-dimensional discrete space consisting of all possible layer thicknesses.
+This `stack` is modified quietly by the code (specifically in method `evaluateCells`, modified into `portStack` to be readable by `thinFilmClean.py` methods).
+Code uses heuristic to populate space defined as n-dimensional and discrete, consisting of all possible combinations of layer thicknesses.
-  This space, often very large, is seeded and smartly searched so that optimal or near optimal configuration can often be found through direct calculation of only 0.05% of entire space.
-Details of this optimization, and its standard and advances use are defined below.
+  This space, often very large, is seeded and pseudo-greedily searched so that optimal or near optimal configuration may be found, although direct calculation is performed for only a fraction of the entire space.
+Details of this optimization, its current parameters, and its advances use are defined below.
-  `autoOptimize.py` does not use `thinFilmClean.py` graphic methods currently, but optimal `stack`s may be either ported by hand, or auxiliary call.
+  `autoOptimize.py` does not use `thinFilmClean.py` graphic methods currently, but optimal `stack`s may be either ported by hand, or called with relative ease.
 * file `paramVary.py` is deprecated.
 * file `thinFilm.py` is deprecated and will eventually be replaced by `thinFilmClean.py`.
-* auxiliary files contain refraction index information, or notes on code performance and routes for improvement.
+* auxiliary files contain optical index information, or notes on code performance and routes for improvement.

 #######################################
 ## THINFILMCLEAN METHODS:

 ### main:
+  * the following descriptors appear in order seen in method
   * options to save, as well as plot various characteristics of device, clearly named and labeled
   * various alterable constants are defined, with their uses